Lynch08/numpy-random-investigation/README.md

 ### Notebook Structure

-The nootbook is broken down into 9 sections.
+The notebook is broken down into 9 sections.
 In the first two sections I go through a brief explaination of what I understand the numpy library to be and its history.
 Then I explain how to install Numpy (once the dependencies above have been met) and link to the documentation if required.
 I then dive into the funtionality and tools in the library.
 First looking at what random data is and how to generate different types.